Funding Your Plan

 6. Make lifestyle changes

 One option to consider that could enable you to start a plan sooner is holding onto your car a few years longer than you normally would and holding off on buying a new one.
-It’s also easy to cut monthly costs by simple changes like eating out less, and bundling your Internet, cable TV, and phone services.
+It’s also easy to cut monthly costs through simple changes like eating out less, and bundling your Internet, cable TV, and phone services.
 Take the first step today and take back control of your financial future!

 7. Convert existing life insurance policies

 Transferring cash value from existing policies may be an option.
 In some situations, taking a withdrawal from the old policy and using that to fund a policy that meets the requirements for Bank On Yourself may be an option.
 (A word of caution: Giving up an old insurance policy is not always in your best interest.
-A Bank On Yourself Advisor can explain the pros and cons and show you the impact of doing this.)
+A Bank On Yourself Professional can explain the pros and cons and show you the impact of doing this.)

-Many people like the feeling of security that comes with building up equity in their home, or owning it free and clear.
+managing_your_home_equityMany people like the feeling of security that comes with building up equity in their home, or owning it free and clear.
 Some people make extra mortgage payments, or refinance to a 15-year mortgage, even if it makes them feel financially pinched.
 But there are hidden dangers to the belief that you can’t have too much equity in your home:

 • Payments of principal you make into your home do not make money for you